 British Columbia is a premiere outdoor destination, with tremendous potential to increase commercial recreation and adventure tourism.

 Investors in British Columbia’s tourism sector benefit from an impressive set of competitive advantages:

 Watch this short video on British Columbia’s Tourism advantages.

 - Diverse landscapes and experiences – British Columbia offers visitors unmatched natural scenery and memorable experiences in our natural environment and diverse cities.

 - Accessibility to visitors – Located on North America’s west coast, we are easily accessible to visitors from around the world, especially the rapidly growing number of travellers from Asia.
-These numbers are expected to increase as a result of the addition of Canada to China’s list of approved destinations.
 The strengthening world economy is also encouraging North American and European visitors to continue exploring Canada and British Columbia.

 - Outstanding infrastructure – In recent years, provincial, federal and local governments have invested heavily in our roads, bridges, airports, border crossings and ports.
 This is in addition to significant private investment in accommodation and other tourism facilities.

 - World-class tourism products – British Columbia offers outstanding visitor experiences that range from skiing, touring, golf and hiking to city visits and hosting conventions.
 Niche products, such as wine touring, heli-skiing, wildlife-viewing and heritage locations appeal to higher-spending tourists.